ChengeYang/Human-Pose-Estimation-Benchmarking-and-Action-Recognition/README.md

 The third approach is used, which gives the best result and robustness.
 ### DNN model
+We built our DNN model refering to [Online-Realtime-Action-Recognition-based-on-OpenPose](https://github.com/LZQthePlane/Online-Realtime-Action-Recognition-based-on-OpenPose).
 The DNN model is implemented in [training.py]() using Keras and Tensorflow.
 The model consists of an input layer, an output layer and three hidden layers.
 The output layer uses softmax to conduct a 5-class classification.
 ### Training
-* Copy your dataset into the same directory as [training.py]()
+* Copy your dataset (must be .csv file) into the same directory as [training.py]()
 * Run the following command:
 ```
-python3 training.py --dataset [dataset file name]
+python3 training.py --dataset [dataset_filename]
 ```
 -----------------------------------------------------------------------------------------
 ## Acknowledgement